 If You Need More Information For all the information you need regarding Connecticut landlord tenant laws, visit the Connecticut Judicial Branch Law Libraries.

 For more detailed information, access the Connecticut Landlord and Tenant Act.

 For the Federal Fair Housing Act and other tenant laws, visit the HUD U.S. Department of Housing and Urban Development.

 A key component of landlord tenant laws is also Connecticut Tenant Screening Background Checks.
 We’ve dedicated an entire page to it because of its importance.
 Visit Connecticut Tenant Screening Background Checks to screen your tenant.

 Connecticut Landlord Forms

 All states require a variety of forms to rent an apartment to a tenant and Connecticut is no exception.
 Check out American Apartment Owners Association’s Connecticut Landlord Forms now.

 Nationwide Landlord Tenant Laws

 Looking for landlord tenant laws outside of Connecticut?
 The American Apartment Owners Association offers helpful landlord tenant laws for all 50 states.
-Click on any of the states listed below and go directly to its landlord tenant law page.
-To visit the homepage of landlord tenant laws, click here.
+Click on any of the states listed below and go directly to its landlord tenant laws page.

 - Alabama (AL)